fleetdm/fleet/docs/Using-Fleet/Fleet-UI.md

 ## Schedule a query

 Fleet allows you to schedule queries.
-This way these queries will run and send results to your log destination automatically.
+Scheduled queries will run and send results to your log destination automatically.

 How to schedule a query: